 The offspring of

-Halley's Comet are about to put on quite a show in the skies of Half Moon Bay.
+Halley's Comet are about to put on quite a show.

-Earth will pass through a stream of debris from Halley's Comet beginning today, Oct.
-15, which will give us the benefit of the annual Orionids meteor shower—though you probably won't see much until a bit later.
+Earth began passing through a stream of debris from Halley's Comet Oct.
+15, which gives us the benefit of the annual Orionids meteor shower—though you probably won't see much until a bit later.

 What makes this shower so cool?
-It's a show of shooting stars!
+First of all, c'mon—it's a show of shooting stars.

 Also, though, there's no question about where to look for this one.
 Meteor showers get their names from the constellations in the sky where they can be spotted.
 And what's easier to spot than Orion the Hunter?

 The stars tend to shoot from Orion's club, pierce Taurus the Bull, the Gemini twins, Leo the Lion and finally, Canis Major, home of Sirius, the brightest star we can see—well, aside from the sun.

 There's also something else that's special about this show: With the second-fastest entry velocity of all the annual meteor showers, meteors from the Orionids produce yellow and green colors and occasionally produce an odd fireball.

 To make sure you get the best view possible, remember to check the weather forecast and conditions before you head outside to watch.